 This past March, the U.S. State Department adopted the ITAR Carve-out for Encrypted Technical Data.
-The carve out establishes that defense companies can now share unclassified technical data outside the U.S. with authorized persons.
-This exchange can be done without requiring an export license so long as the data is properly secured with end-to-end encryption.
-If the data is end-to-end encrypted, the exchange is not considered an export.
+The carve out establishes that defense companies can now share unclassified ITAR technical data without requiring an export license so long as the data is properly secured with end-to-end encryption and the decryption keys “are not provided to any third party“.

 According to the Federal Register:

 “[P]roperly secured (by end-to-end encryption) electronic transmission or storage of unclassified technical data via foreign communications infrastructure does not constitute an export, reexport, retransfer, or temporary import.”

 This move by the State Department is important because it modernized the approach companies can take to exchange ITAR data.
 With this new capability in their arsenal, DIB companies now have the ability to exchange ITAR data up and down their supply chain in a manner that was not previously open to them.

 Previously, ITAR technical data had to be housed on cloud platforms that were difficult to use and expensive to manage.
 Additionally, these servers had sit exclusively in US-based data centers that could only employ US persons.
 The new carve out however makes technical data free from many of the restrictions these rules implemented.